ihgs/chart_with_vega_docs/TERMS_OF_SERVICE.md

 ## Use of the App

 The App is provided "as is" without any warranties, express or implied.
-The App is hosted on GitHub Pages as a static site and does not include any server-side components.
+The App is hosted on Netlify as a static site and does not include any server-side components.
 By using the App, you acknowledge that:

 - You are responsible for any content you create or modify using the App.
 - The App does not collect, store, or process any personal data.